jennifert/jekyll-site/_posts/2014-09-24-Moving-a-WordPress-Blog.markdown

 <code>sudo gem install jekyll<br>
 sudo gem install jekyll-import</code>

 Create a folder for your site and use the terminal to change to the folder your your site will be (<code>cd foldername</code>).
 Make sure the upload folder and a copy of your wordpress export is at the root of your new site folder.
-For demo purspoes, I will call it: wordpress.xml.
+For demo purposes, I will call it: wordpress.xml.

 Once this is set up, run the below command to import your blog into wordpress:

 <code>jekyll import wordpressdotcom --source wordpress.xml</code>

-Finally, run the below command to build and preview the site. "--watch" will allow you to make chnages and have them update in your preview site automtically.
+Finally, run the below command to build and preview the site. "--watch" will allow you to make changes and have them update in your preview site automatically.

 <code>jekyll serve --watch</code>

 The default preview site is: http://localhost:4000, but this can be changed from _config.yml.

-The last step is in this process is to push your files online.
+The last step is in this process is to push your files on-line.
 Move into the root of "_site".
 These are the production ready files that should be moved to your server.
 An upcoming post will detail how to create a github pages site.